damianhakert/damianhakert.github.io/source/handbook/engineering/fix4all/index.html.md

 ## Implementation

 Every month, we will assign four developers to be on the fix4all rotation.
-Each developer will be assigned as week within that month to focus on helping support.
+Each developer will be assigned a week within that month to focus on helping support.

 ### Tasks